 Like many people, you might have plans to board an airplane to head somewhere for vacation this summer.
 If you find your teeth mysteriously aching somewhere between cramming your carry-on in the overhead compartment and tearing open a tiny bag of peanuts, don’t be too alarmed.
 That ache is probably just barodontalgia, or sometimes referred to as “flyer’s toothache” or “tooth squeeze,” in divers, a temporary condition caused by the change of atmospheric pressure.
+Getting a toothache like this can be scary and daunting, especially if you’ve never experienced pain like this before.
+And so if you want to feel more comfortable, you need to make sure you visit a medical professional, like this Dentist in Vista to make sure that it’s nothing more serious.
+If you’ve experienced a toothache for a while though, be sure to visit a dentist before going on a vacation.

 If you’re flying somewhere tropical with the intent to scuba dive, don’t be surprised if you experience the same pain underwater.
 The squeeze caused by atmospheric pressure happens down deep as well as up in the sky.